 They usually show a range of bars, in shades of green and red, to show how an appliance’s energy efficiency is graded and with a black arrow indicating where your design sits on the scale.

-Originally, the energy label ranged from A to D – but as technology evolved and ovens, hobs, and more used less electricity, the range of ratings was extended and A+, A++, and A+++ were added.
+Originally, the energy label ranged from letters A to D – but as technology evolved and ovens, hobs, and more used less energy to function, the range of ratings was extended and A+, A++, and A+++ were added.

-But this year, everything is changing.
-The EU is adapting a new labelling system – and although the UK is no longer a member state, we will also see the energy label change.
+The EU has adapted a new labelling system – and although the UK is no longer a member state, we will also see the energy label change.

-The official switchover date is 1 March 2021, so we only have a few weeks to go – but don’t worry, change won’t come all of a sudden.
+The official switchover date is 1 March 2021 – but don’t worry, change won’t come all of a sudden.